baunilha/GhostsVillage/README.md

 	pip install -r requirements.txt

-2 new libraries we're using in this example, Twilio and Requests
+3 libraries we're using in this example, Twilio, Pusher and Requests

 #### #3 Start server